1. What am I eligible for?

 If you are having trouble receiving child-support payments, you are not alone and can ask the government for help.
 When individuals do not pay required child support, the government can deduct this money directly from their paychecks and provide it to you—for a fee of $25 per year.
 Nationally, over 69 percent all of child support is paid through automatic deductions.
-To receive help in obtaining child-support payments, please find information about your counties’ child support agency at: www.dwd.state.wi.us/bcs/cslist.htm.
+To receive help in obtaining child-support payments, contact your counties’ child support agency.

-Sometimes, it’s hard to afford enough food for your whole family, especially at the end of the month.
-Yet, Community Action Agencies throughout the state can help you get through these situations.
-To help reduce the number of times that you experience shortages of food, Community Action Agencies will help you enroll in public program, designed to assist individuals with jobs.
-Please use the map on the following website to find a Community Action Agency that supports your community:
+Sometimes it’s hard to afford enough food for your whole family, especially at the end of the month.
+Yet, community action agencies throughout the state can help you get through these situations.
+To help reduce the number of times that you experience shortages of food, community action agencies will help you enroll in a public program designed to assist individuals with jobs.
+Find a community action agency that supports your community.

 Credit Unions: Alternatives to Payday Lending and Refund Application

 Many companies that charge you for preparing taxes will provide you with EITC refunds immediately at a cost that usually exceeds $125.
 Yet, you can receive a fast EITC refund at no charge by establishing an account at—and thereby, becoming a member of—one of the following Wisconsin credit unions.
-Please visit this website for more information.
+Find out more information.